internetarchive/brozzler/README.rst

 -----------------

 Jobs are defined using yaml files.
 Options may be specified either at the top-level or on individual seeds.
-A job id id and at least one seed url must be specified, everything else is optional.
+A job id and at least one seed url must be specified, everything else is optional.

 ::

     id: myjob
     time_limit: 60 # seconds
-    proxy: http://127.0.0.1:8000 # point at warcprox for archiving
+    proxy: 127.0.0.1:8000 # point at warcprox for archiving
     ignore_robots: false
     enable_warcprox_features: false
     warcprox_meta: null